Strivin0311/ai-learning/tasks/cv/data.md

 # Data for CV
-*Here's some resources about Data for CV*
+*Here're some resources about Data for CV*

 ## Data Augmentation
-*Here's some resources about Data Augmentation for CV*
+*Here're some resources about Data Augmentation for CV*

 #### A survey on Image Data Augmentation for Deep Learning [`READ`]